DehNutCase/CSE-405/README.md

 Wins are primarily determined by number of rounds, then number of lies remaining.
 Otherwise it's a tie.

 Uses ngrok and node to host the html.

+Typing "node server.js" in the command line will host the webpage, at which point you can access it by going to localhost:8000 in your browser.